algorithmica-org/algorithmica/content/english/hpc/architecture/assembly.md

 SIZE PTR [base + index * scale + displacement]
 ```

 where `displacement` needs to be an integer constant and `scale` can be either 2, 4, or 8.
-What it does is calculates the pointer `base + index * scale + displacement` and dereferences it.
+What it does is calculate the pointer `base + index * scale + displacement` and dereferences it.

 <!-- You can use them in any order: the assembler will figure it out. -->